-161. CAUSES OF AVALANCHE. a.
+154. CAUSES OF AVALANCHE. a.
 The danger of avalanches is an item which must be given careful consideration.
 Avalanches occur when the weight and the pressure of the snow overcome the power of resistance and friction of the under layer, or when the tension in the snow cover is disturbed.
 The chief influences which have a bearing on the starting of avalanches are the composition and slope of the under layer, the composition of the snow, and the thickness of the snow cover.

 b.
 Boulders, shrubs, trees, and especially woods tend to keep avalanches from forming.
 Bushes hold the snow back only when they are not completely buried.
 Their elastic branches later favor avalanches because of counterpressure.
 The exact angle at which the snow may slide off in avalanches is hard to determine.
-There is doubtless avalanche danger on a 24° slope under certain conditions such as smooth ground, grass, and hard snow.
+There is doubtless avalanche danger on a $24^{\circ}$ slope under certain conditions such as smooth ground, grass, and hard snow.

 A convex surface is much more likely to avalanche than a concave one.

-162. TYPES OF AVALANCHES. a.
-Avalanches are classified according to the type of snow of which they are composed. as follows:
+155. TYPES OF AVALANCHES. a.
+Avalanches are classified according to the type of snow of which they are composed, as follows:

-- (1) New snow. - (a) Dry, new snow, or powder snow.
-(See fig. 35.)
+- (1) New snow.

+- (a) Dry, new snow, or powder snow.
+(See fig. 55.)

+- (b) Wet, new snow.
+(See fig. 56.)